elixir-lang/elixir/lib/elixir/pages/references/syntax-reference.md

 ### Sigils

-Sigils start with `~` and are followed by one lowercase letter or by one or more uppercase letters, immediatelly followed by one of the following pairs:
+Sigils start with `~` and are followed by one lowercase letter or by one or more uppercase letters, immediately followed by one of the following pairs:

   * `(` and `)`
   * `{` and `}`